pkosmal's picture

 LinkedIn

 My PhD used a mixed-methods approach to create evidence-informed practices to improve the health and welfare of eastern cottontails (Sylvilagus floridanus) in wildlife rehabilitation.
-Eastern cottontails have one of the poorest outcomes in wildlife rehabilitation, and we are focused on determining why that is, and how we can improve practice.
-By combining biological data (microbiome and necropsy studies) with rehabilitator experience and knowledge access (surveys and interviews), we hope to create accessible and relevant research for wildlife professionals.
-This research project is supervised by Dr. Shoshanah Jacobs, and Dr. Sherri Cox in the department of Integrative Biology, and supported by committee members Dr. Wendy Pearson and Dr. Trevor DeVries in the Department of Animal Biosciences.
+This research project was supervised by Dr. Shoshanah Jacobs, and Dr. Sherri Cox in the Department of Integrative Biology, and supported by committee members Dr. Wendy Pearson and Dr. Trevor DeVries in the Department of Animal Biosciences.
 I have worked alongside four different wildlife rehabilitation centers in Ontario, with a variety of species, from small rodents to large carnivores.
-I have a strong passion for teaching, and animal science research, having completed many TA assignments in the Departments of Animal Biosciences and Integrative Biology.

-Outside of the University, I am an executive member of the Ontario Chapter of the Wildlife Society (OCTWS) and am fulfilling the role of vice president for the 2022-2024 term (former secretary; 2020-2021).
-I am also a University of Guelph cheerleading assistant coach and enjoy spending time with my two domestic rabbits; Benjamin and Chompers.
+Outside of the University, I am an executive member of the Guelph Chapter of the Wildlife Society, as well as the Ontario Chapter of the Wildlife Society (OCTWS) as vice president (2022-present).
+I am also a University of Guelph cheerleading assistant coach and enjoy spending time with my rabbit, Benjamin, and cat, Ollie.